-Kim Spence '04 begins her second season as head coach of both the men's and women's cross country programs at Wheaton in 2014.
+Kim Spence '04 begins her third season as head coach of both the men's and women's cross country programs at Wheaton in 2015.
 Spence spent the previous nine seasons as an assistant coach with the program.
 Spence earned her Endurance Specialist Certification, her Sprint, Hurdle, and Relay Event Specialist and Strength & Conditioning Certification, from the USTFCCCA Track & Field Academy, in 2016.
 A USA Track & Field (USATF) Level I certified coach, she was named the head men's and women's track & field coach at the start of the 2015-16 season.